roncampbell/NICAR2019/Data analysis in R.md

    0  16.76027  26.59105  38.8278  63.0132  28.37704  13.31743  582       1

 Summary() is good most of the time, but when you need precision and especially when you want to keep tabs on the standard deviation and missing values, favstats() lives up to its name.
 But nothing beats a good chart for capturing the meaning of a statistic.
 I've been dealing with stats for a couple of decades, and I still get more from a histogram than I do from a summary.

  > ggplot(OC_Residents, aes(ImmigrantPer)) + geom_histogram()

 This is a basic histogram of the percentage of immigrants in all 583 Orange County census tracts.
-The structure of the command is essentially the same every time: the word ggplot, followed by parentheses, the name of the dataset, the word aes (short for aesthetic, and then in another set of parentheses, the variables to be charted; next the type of graphic.
+The structure of the command is essentially the same every time: the word ggplot, followed by parentheses, the name of the dataset, the word aes (short for aesthetic), and then in another set of parentheses, the variables to be charted; next the type of graphic.
 Everything after that is optional.
-And you can add a lot of options.
+You can add a lot of options.

-First, let's change the color of the histogram; get rid of the dull gray background.
+First, let's change the color of the histogram and get rid of the dull gray background.
 Then let's add labels to the x- and y-axes.
 Add a title and a source too.
 Notice as we do that each line ends with a "+" sign, unless we're continuing material inside parentheses.
 Another thing: While lines and boundaries in ggplot have color, abbreviated "col", objects have "fill".

 And one last detail: You've got a lot of choices when it comes to color.
 How many choices?
 I'm glad you asked.